 Proper warm-up and stretching must be part of every workout.
 Proper cool down and conditioning work should be part of every end session.
 Care should be taken to minimize hyperextension and hyperflexion of the spine.

 Serious gymnasts should benefit from expert coaches or sports psychologists who can help them to create a healthy psychoemotional state for competition.
 The mental strain of the sport can be the actual cause of mindbody pain syndromes and can also increase internal tension in muscles and connective tissues, enhancing the odds of suffering actual anatomical injury.
+All of these practices will help prevent the occurrence of gymnastics back pain.

 Anatomical damage should always be evaluated and diagnosed by experts in sports medicine.
 These doctors are uniquely qualified to relate bodily injury to its specific athletic cause.
 This is crucial knowledge to help guide patients towards safer participation in their beloved events, without repeating the same scenarios that led to the previous injury.